Skip to main content

 Intermediate

 As we move deeper into the clinical application of testosterone for women, we shift our focus to the “how” and “why” of specific protocols.
-Understanding the considerations requires a clear view of the methods used and the body’s response to them.
+Understanding the long-term safety considerations requires a clear view of the methods used and the body’s response to them.

 The primary objective is to select a delivery system and dosage that achieves stable, physiological hormone levels, thereby minimizing risks and maximizing benefits.
 The conversation in clinical circles has moved decisively toward non-oral administration routes, a conclusion based on extensive metabolic data.